KGGoodchild/PowerBI-Portfolio/README.md

 With dynamic slicers for **country, campaign, and date**, this solution allows stakeholders to drill into KPIs and uncover actionable insights for marketing strategy and audience engagement.

+*This tool was designed without the assistance of AI and features ficitious data.*

 🔗 [Click here to view the full project details →](Google_Analytics_Dashboard)

   </details>